michelle-chaewon/MOOC-Coursework/README.md

 # MOOC Coursework
 [Updates coming soon]
-This repository contains course assignments, projects and certificates of MOOC courses that I've taken.
+This repository includes course assignments, projects and certificates of MOOC courses that I've taken.